Welcome to the Boston University Chemistry Department’s advising page for General Chemistry!

 We in the Chemistry Department truly love to teach chemistry, and we are very excited to have you take courses with us.
 The Chemistry Department offers many different options for general chemistry, each with a unique focus, level of preparation, and learning outcomes.
 The goal of this page is to help you select the general chemistry course that is best for you.

 Choosing the right course for you

-We currently offer three different year-long general chemistry course sequences: CH101/102, CH109/110, and CH111/112.
+In the 2023-2024 academic year the Chemistry department will offer three different year-long general chemistry course sequences: CH101/102, CH109/110, and CH109/112.
 Students will find that all three of the sequences will prepare them for their upper-level coursework.
 Also, all three sequences satisfy the pre-health requirements.
-The main differences between the courses are the level of assumed prior chemistry knowledge, the pace and intensity of the courses, and the student goals.
+The main differences between the courses are students’ majors and goals.